 - Over the course of the consecutive, two-year IB Diploma Programme, students are required to take six examination subjects that are independent of one another.
 Of these, at least three subjects must be completed at the Higher Level (HL).
 The remaining subjects can be taken at the Standard Level (SL).

-- Students must take a total of two languages at level A (mother tongue or very high level) or level B (medium level) from the IB subject groups 1 and 2.
+- Students must take a total of two languages at level A (native speaker or very high level) or level B (intermediate level) from the IB subject groups 1 and 2.
 According to the above-mentioned IB agreement, students must be able to provide proof of “at least one foreign language studied uninterruptedly as Language A or Language B HL”.
-Students may choose a so-called Language ab initio (meaning another foreign language of which a student had little or no prior knowledge) or Latin and Classical Greek as the sixth subject, but these cannot be recognised under the conditions for the subject groups 1 and 2.
-As per the above-mentioned IB agreement, from the 2013 examination onwards what is known as a school-supported self-taught course as Language A: Literature SL can be recognised according to the above-mentioned IB agreement.
-This applies to exams administered in or following the year 2013.
+Students may choose a so-called Language ab initio (meaning another foreign language of which a student has little or no prior knowledge) as their sixth subject, but this will not meet the conditions for subject groups 1 and 2.
+As per the above-mentioned IB agreement, from the 2013 examination onwards what is known as a school-supported self-taught course can be recognised as Language A: Literature SL if the students in question cannot receive lessons in their native language at their school.

 - A social science subject from the subject group 3 (History, Geography, Economics, Psychology, Philosophy, Social Anthropology and Business and Management) must be included in the six exam subjects.

 - Students must be able to provide proof of a natural science subject (Biology, Chemistry, Physics) from group 4.